20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

-These are highly practical and valuable resources that can serve as excellent lead magnets or added value for existing clients.
+These are highly practical and valuable resources that can serve as excellent lead magnets or added value for existing clients, always including a clear call to action.
 A marketing agency might offer a "Social Media Content Calendar Template," or a legal service could provide a "Basic Contract Template."

 A drawing of a square with a person inside and lines next to it.